sschnug/MaxNormRegCollaborativeFiltering_SGD/README.md

   - there are no potential improvements provided (they exist somewhere hidden on my HDD) like:
     - Simple momentum (easy)
     - Variance-reduction techniques like AdaGrad

+A python-based implementation with a C++/Eigen core can be found [here](https://github.com/sschnug/Projected-Stochastic-Gradient-Max-norm-Matrix-factorization).

 A warning: